Madagascar

 For a list of the organizations that participated in PACDR trainings and analyses, please go here.

-Madagascar 2017 - 2018 Fastenopfer (FO) Savaivo, Bread for all (Bfa) An analysis took place in 2017 on FO’s project “Tsinjo Aina” (“Secure life”) in the village of Mahavanona, a Fokontany on the east coast of Madagascar.
-Subsequently, the PACDR-Tool was shortened into a simpler version and translated into Malagasy.
+Madagascar 2017 - 2018 Fastenopfer (FO) Savaivo, Bread for all (Bfa) Analysis on FO’s project “Tsinjo Aina” (“Secure life”) in the village of Mahavanona, a Fokontany on the east coast of Madagascar Subsequently, the PACDR-Tool was shortened into a simpler version and translated into Malagasy.
 Additionally, a small guide for using the tool was developed.
 In early 2018 five training workshops were implemented for different regional teams of the Tsinjo Aina project in different communities.

-Madagascar 2017 Bread for all (Bfa) Fastenopfer (FO), Savaivo In 2017 a training workshop took place at Antananarivo, including participants from different provinces of Madagascar.
+Madagascar 2017 Bread for all (Bfa) Fastenopfer (FO), Savaivo Training workshop in Antananarivo